DUNE-DAQ/nanorc/docs/README.md

 It should be pointed out that some substitutions are made when nanorc uses a file such as this to boot the processes.
 Specifically:

+* `"getenv"` is replaced with the actual value of the environment variable, throwing a Python exception if it is unset
-* `"getenv"` is replaced with the actual value of the environment variable
+* `"getenv:<default value>"` is replaced with the actual value of the environment variable if it is set, with `<default value>` used if it is unset
 * If a host is provided as `localhost` or `127.0.0.1`, the result of the Python call `socket.gethostname` is used in its place